p0l4ris06/Obsidian-Vault/Chemistry/C Glossary/Electron shielding.md

-Electrons are negatively charged and so inner-shell electrons repel outer-shell electrons.
+[[Electron]]s are negatively charged and so inner-shell electrons repel outer-shell electrons.
 This repulsion reduces the attraction between the nucleus and the outer electrons